Skip to Content

 Stile Antico is firmly established as one of the world’s most accomplished and innovative vocal ensembles.
 Working without a conductor, its twelve members have thrilled audiences on four continents with their fresh, vibrant and moving performances of Renaissance polyphony.
 Its bestselling recordings have earned accolades including the Gramophone Award for Early Music, Diapason d’or de l’année, Edison Klassiek Award, and Preis der deutschen Schallplattenkritik.
 The group has received three Grammy® nominations, and performed live at the 60th Grammy® Awards at Madison Square Garden.

 Since its 2009 North American debut at the Boston Early Music Festival, Stile Antico has enjoyed frequent tours to the US and Canada.
 The group performs regularly in Boston and New York, and has appeared at the Ravinia Festival, Washington’s National Cathedral and Library of Congress, Vancouver’s Chan Centre, and in concert series spanning twenty-five US states.
-Stile Antico has also appeared in Mexico and Colombia, and in 2018 visited East Asia for the first time, performing in South Korea, Macau and Hong Kong.
+Stile Antico has also appeared in Mexico, Colombia, South Korea, Macau, and Hong Kong.

 Alongside its concert and recording work, Stile Antico is passionate about sharing its repertoire and working style with the widest possible audience.
-As well as leading courses at the Dartington International Summer School, the group has been resident at Zenobia Música, is often invited to coach university ensembles, and regularly holds Come and Sing days open to all.
-The support of the charitable Stile Antico Foundation has enabled the group to offer bursaries to talented young professional singers and ensembles, and to run an annual Youth Consort course.
+After many years in residence at Dartington International Summer School, the group now leads courses at the Music Summer School at Gresham’s, and holds regular Come and Sing days open to all.
+Stile Antico also works extensively with younger singers in university and school settings and with the Rodolfus Foundation, and the support of the charitable Stile Antico Foundation has enabled the group to offer bursaries to talented young ensembles, and to run an annual Youth Consort course.
 Stile Antico is proud to be a member of the European early music network REMA.

 Meet the Singers